asaboor-gh/Vasp2Visual/README.md

 ---

-- A separate python module [pivotpy](https://massgh.github.io/pivotpy/) is under developement.
-The difference between powershell and python versions is data files and objects in memory respectively.
+- A separate python module [pivotpy](https://massgh.github.io/pivotpy/) is available that you can use with full flexibility.

 --